21 Great Things to Do in Huatulco Oaxaca Mexico

 You can see turtles year-round at the center, but to release the babies, you need to be there when they hatch and have nested on the beach for a while, usually in the fall season.

-A lot of excursions will include a stop here on the tour itinerary, or you can make your way there by taxi.
 It’s a 1-hour drive away from La Crucecita in Mazunte, which also has a beach and small town to spend some time at as well.

-9. Visit a jungle waterfall
+9. Visit a Jungle Waterfall

 If you love to explore hidden wonders in Huatulco, head to the Cascadas Mágicas de Copalitilla, a beautiful waterfall set in the dense forest of the Sierra Madre del Sur, the nearby mountain range.